 Each of the 36 exams has its own unique requirements; however, almost all of the exams have several things in common:

 - Most exams are two to three hours long.
 Be prepared to tackle a challenging exam with limited breaks.
 Eat a good breakfast and, if you are taking more than one exam on the same day, make sure you have lunch and snacks to keep you going.

 - The first part of the exam usually consists of multiple-choice questions.
 You will choose one of four or five answer choices for each question and use a pencil to bubble in your choice on your AP answer sheet.
 Your total exam score on the multiple-choice section is based only on the number of questions answered correctly.
 You won’t receive or lose points for incorrect answers or unanswered questions.

 - The second part of the exam usually consists of free-response questions that require you to generate your own responses.
-Depending on the exam, your responses could be in the form of an essay, a solution to a problem, a spoken response and more.
+Depending on the exam, your responses could be in the form of an essay, a solution to a problem, or a spoken response.
 In most cases, you’ll be writing your response in pen in the free-response exam booklet.

 Not Just Paper and Pencil